29 Best Bauhaus Books That Showcase 100 Years of Design School

 We have briefly mentioned Anni Albers twice in this article; however, that should not be taken to mean that her contribution (and presence) weren’t unique to Bauhaus.
 If you wish to learn more about the only woman in Bauhaus who studied there with her husband, this book by Ann Coxon highlights her work and includes comments by experts from around the world.

-As you may have noted by now, because of the restive times Bauhaus existed in, it was always subsisting on borrowed time.
-This book contrasts the purity, ingenuity, and impact of the Bauhaus idea to the internecine political atmosphere that surrounded Bauhaus. Éva Forgács discusses everything, from the departure of Gropius as director of Bauhaus to the latter’s eventual closure in 1933.
+As you may have noted by now, because of the restive times Bauhaus existed, it was always subsisting on borrowed time.
+This book contrasts the purity, ingenuity, and impact of the Bauhaus idea with the internecine political atmosphere that surrounded Bauhaus. Éva Forgács discusses everything, from the departure of Gropius as director of Bauhaus to the latter’s eventual closure in 1933.

 As you may have guessed from the title, this book is a modern take on the idea of Bauhaus and contemporary art, design, and architecture.
 The book discusses the “extended concept of design” as propounded by the Bauhaus greats.
 But, the essence of this work lies in its comparing and contrasting Bauhaus’ ideas of design with modern trends in design, especially design that pervades the electronic space.
 An excellent critical analysis of Bauhaus.